 Other states ban various combinations of activities related to large capacity magazines.
-Colorado, Massachusetts and the District of Columbia ban possession and transfer; California bans manufacture, transfer and importation; and Maryland bans manufacture and transfer.
-Connecticut bans distribution, importation, purchase, transfer and possession.
+Colorado, Massachusetts and the District of Columbia ban possession and transfer; Maryland bans manufacture and transfer; and Connecticut bans distribution, importation, purchase, transfer and possession.

-a.
-States that Do Not Grandfather Pre-Ban Magazines: The District of Columbia, Hawaii,31 New Jersey, and New York do not generally allow for the continued possession of large capacity magazines obtained before these states enacted a ban.
+California, the District of Columbia, Hawaii,31 New Jersey, and New York do not generally allow for the continued possession of large capacity magazines obtained before these states enacted a ban.
 As a result, these jurisdictions effectively required any large capacity magazine owned at the time the ban was enacted to be destroyed or transferred to a dealer, law enforcement, or out of state.
-New York extends a 30-day grace period to any individual in possession of such a magazine manufactured before September 13, 1994 who is unaware that it is illegal.
+New York extends a 30-day grace period to any individual in possession of such a magazine manufactured before September 13, 1994, who is unaware that it is illegal.
 This individual is not required to dispose of the magazine until he or she is notified by law enforcement or county licensing officials that possession is unlawful.
 Once they receive notice, they have 30 days to surrender or “lawfully dispose” of illegal magazines.

-b.
-States that Grandfather Pre-Ban Magazines: The Connecticut ban does not apply to large capacity magazines that were lawfully possessed before January1, 2014, but lawful owners of such magazines must register them with the State Department of Emergency Services and Public Protection within a specified period.
+The Connecticut ban does not apply to large capacity magazines that were lawfully possessed before January 1, 2014, but lawful owners of such magazines must register them with the State Department of Emergency Services and Public Protection within a specified period.
 The Colorado ban does not apply to magazines that were lawfully possessed before July 1, 2014, and the Massachusetts ban exempts magazines that were lawfully possessed on September 13, 1994 (the date the federal ban took effect), but neither Colorado nor Massachusetts required the registration of pre-ban magazines.
-California and Maryland do not prohibit possession of large capacity magazines, although manufacture and transfer are banned.
+Maryland does not prohibit possession of large capacity magazines, although manufacture and transfer are banned.
 As a result, individuals who possessed such magazines before these states’ bans may continue to possess them.

 See the description in our summary on Assault Weapons of the Blair-Holt Assault Weapons Ban in Cook County, Illinois.
 This law includes a ban on large capacity ammunition magazines.